protocol/nft-website/docs/tutorial/avax-nft.md

 # Mint NFTs on Avalanche

+This short tutorial will quickly guide you through getting started with an EVM-compatible NFT minting work flow on [Avalanche](https://www.avax.network/).
+This is also useful if you are migrating from Ethereum or other EVM-compatible blockchain and wish to reuse your smart contract code.

-## Basic
+## Avalanche vs Ethereum

+Avalanche is a network of multi-blockchains, one of which runs a fork of Ethereum Virtual Machine (EVM).

-Avalanche is a network of 3 subnets, X-chain, P-chain, and C-chain.
+Avalanche consists of 3 subnets, X-chain, P-chain, and C-chain.

 - **X-chain**: Deals with exchanges of value and runs AVM (namespaced `avm`)
-- **P-chain**: Deals with platform/protocol (core) and able to create new blockchains (namespaced `platform`)
+- **P-chain**: Deals with platform/protocol (core) and able to create new arbitrary blockchains (namespaced `platform`)
-- **C-chain**: the smart contract / dapps and run EVM
+- **C-chain**: the EVM-compatible chain capable of running Solidity smart contract / dapps

 Most beginner's confusion will be from these different subnets.

-Note that only C-chain runs EVM and has Ethereum-compatible addresses. and most of dapps will interact with this chain.
+Note that only the C-chain is EVM-compatible and has Ethereum-compatible addresses. and most of dapps will be interacting with this chain.

 ![Avalanche's subnets](https://docs.avax.network/assets/images/image(21)-3c5cb7f1f21926b05ae3631f453ed49d.png)

-## Requirements
+## Setting up

+The quickest way to start is to run a group of simulator nodes locally.
+To do that, follow these steps:

+### Install and download

 - [Install Go](https://go.dev/dl/).
-Make sure to set `$GOPATH` variable to where you keep Go code (i.e. `$HOME/go`)
+Make sure to set `$GOPATH` variable to where you keep Go code (i.e. `$HOME/go`).

 - [Clone Avalanchego](https://github.com/ava-labs/avalanchego) (Avalanche node) and [Avalanch local simulator](https://github.com/ava-labs/ava-sim#readme).
 Make sure they are inside `$GOPATH/src/github.com/ava-labs`.

-## General steps
+- Make sure you have [Node.js](https://nodejs.org/en/) on your system to create the NFT app.

 ### Run local simulator nodes

-- Build both repositories with `./scripts/build.sh`
+- Build both projects with `./scripts/build.sh` included in the downloaded repositories.

-- Run the simulator with `./scripts/run.sh`.
-The simulator runs a local network of 5 nodes.
-We will be using a node listening on port **9650**.
+- In `ava-sim`, run the simulator with `./scripts/run.sh`, which relies on `avalanchego` being in the right place.
+The simulator runs a local network of 5 nodes listening on different ports.
+We will be using a node listening on port 9650.

 ### Create a keystore user

 Create a keystore user and store the credential on the target node (here, the node running on port 3650).
-Send a request to this API:
+Send a request to this API endpoint:

 ```shell
 curl -X POST --data '{